imc-trading/svlangserver/README.md

   * `npm install -g @imc-trading/svlangserver`
   * Update .emacs/init.el

+To get the snippets, git clone this repo and copy the snippets directory wherever applicable

-NOTE: This has been tested with npm version 6.14.11
+NOTE: This has been tested with npm version 6.14.11 and node version 14.15.5

 ## Settings
 - `systemverilog.includeIndexing`: _Array_, Globs defining files to be indexed
-- `systemverilog.excludeIndexing`: _String_, Exclude files from indexing based on glob
+- `systemverilog.excludeIndexing`: _Array_, Exclude files from indexing based on glob
-- `systemverilog.launchConfiguration`: _String_, Command to run when launching verilator
+- `systemverilog.launchConfiguration`: _String_, Command to run for launching verilator linting
   * Default: _verilator --sv --lint-only --Wall_
   * If not in path, replace _verilator_ with the appropriate command
 - `systemverilog.lintOnUnsaved`: _Boolean_, Lint even unsaved files
   * Default: *true*
-- `systemverilog.defines`: Defines for the project.
+- `systemverilog.defines`: _Array_, Defines for the project.
 Used by the language server as well as verilator linting
   * Default: empty
-- `systemverilog.formatCommand`: verible-verilog-format command for code formatting
+- `systemverilog.formatCommand`: _String_, verible-verilog-format command for code formatting
   * Default: _verible-verilog-format_
   * If not in path, replace _verible-verilog-format_ with the appropriate command
-- `systemverilog.disableCompletionProvider`: Disable auto completion provided by the language server
+- `systemverilog.disableCompletionProvider`: _Boolean_, Disable auto completion provided by the language server
   * Default: false
-- `systemverilog.disableHoverProvider`: Disable hover over help provided by the language server
+- `systemverilog.disableHoverProvider`: _Boolean_, Disable hover over help provided by the language server
   * Default: false
-- `systemverilog.disableSignatureHelpProvider`: Disable signature help provided by the language server
+- `systemverilog.disableSignatureHelpProvider`: _Boolean_, Disable signature help provided by the language server
   * Default: false
-- `systemverilog.disableLinting`: Disable verilator linting
+- `systemverilog.disableLinting`: _Boolean_, Disable verilator linting
   * Default: false
 - Example coc.nvim settings file
     ```json